 To those who ask “why?…” I simply respond with “why not!?”

 How to fake the location of your photos

-To spoof an image’s location metadata, you will need an app called Mappr, which can be downloaded from the App Store for free.
+To spoof an image’s location metadata, you will need an app called Exif Metadata, which can be downloaded from the App Store for free.
 After you install the app on your iPhone or iPad, follow these steps:

-1) Launch the Mappr app from your Home screen.
+1) Launch the Exif Metadata app from your Home screen.

 2) Tap on the ” + ” icon to load up your photo library, then select the photo for which you want to spoof the location.
 This will load up the photo and all its metadata details, including geolocation.

 3) Under the Location header, select Edit Location.

 4) Start typing to search for the location you want to spoof.
 As an alternative, you can drag the pin to a new location on the map that you want recorded in the image’s metadata, then release your finger.
 When you are done, simply tap Save.

 5) Now when you go into the Photos app, your newly-saved image file should display details of the new location that you set from Exif Metadata instead of the original location.
 In our case, the Statue of Liberty is now located downtown Denver, CO.

 When you share the location-spoofed photograph with someone else, they too will see the spoofed location any time they view it from their device(s).
 They won’t be able to tell where the original photograph was actually conceived since you’re not actually sending the original file.